 Too many aspirants don’t ask themselves the hard question before they begin on a screenwriting journey—why?
 Why do you want to write screenplays?
 I’ve heard people say because they enjoy watching movies.
 I’m not sure if that’s enough of a reason to pursue a difficult career where the odds are immediately stacked against you and you might toil away for years, writing scripts that never sell.

 I’ve heard this variation far too many times, “The movies suck.
 My scripts are so much better than that.
 I’m going to sell my latest script for big money.”
 It’s the romanticized fantasy of a Hollywood screenwriter’s exciting life in a house in the hills, a pool and three cars in the garage, and endless parties, premieres and huge paydays—but very few screenwriters achieve that level of success.
-I read the recent WGAw statistic for the annual 2016 report (ending in June 29, 2016): Out of nearly 10,000 WGAw guild members—only 5,159 of those reported any income from writing for that year.
-And only 4,129 of those paid writers were in television and the rest in feature films.
+I read the recent WGAw statistic for the annual 2017 report (ending in June 29, 2017): Out of nearly 10,000 WGAw guild members—only 5,227 of those reported any income from writing for that year including both TV and feature writers.
 Do these numbers stop you in your tracks?
 They shouldn’t—but let it be a wake up call and know the mountain you’re climbing to reach any level of success—if any success is even possible.
 Focus on your love of the craft and becoming a better screenwriter.
 Be in the screenwriting game because your passion drives you to write and you simply love the work—end of story.

-And realize even if you finally do get paid to write or your script sells, your payday might be less than you expected, and you may have to live on it for a year or more before the film is made—if the film is ever made.
+And realize that even if you finally do get paid to write or your script sells, your payday might be less than you expected, and you may have to live on it for a year or more before the film is made—if the film is ever made.
+It could end up in development hell and never make it to the screen.
+I’ve been there too – five times.
+Sure, I was paid, but the frustration of not having the project move forward for a myriad of reasons is something I’ve had to accept as a professional.
 There are no guarantees—ever.
 Your daily reward must come from doing what you love to do.
 The way to survive over the long haul marathon is to forge ahead without expectations.
 Even if you do “make it,” whatever your definition is, your overnight success will probably be ten years in the making.
 Trust me, those will be years of sacrifice, ups and downs, criticism, self-doubt and fear while you slog it out in the trenches.
 Do you have what it takes to weather the storms over the long haul?

 Every time up to the plate and with every new screenplay it’s a constant test to see just how badly you want a career as a screenwriter.
 So, if you want to make “big money” or get attention from a career, pick another profession besides screenwriter.
 Only pursue a screenwriting career because your passion drives you to live out your dreams, it’s what gets you up in the morning and you don’t want to go through life doing anything else.